Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I believe that my skills as well as my experience make me a ideal candidate for this position.
-I would love the opportunity to talk with you more about my potential contributions the team.
+I believe my abilities as well as my experience make me a good candidate for this position.
+I would appreciate the opportunity to chat with you about how I can add value the team.

 Sincerely,